turbot/steampipe-plugin-salesforce/docs/tables/salesforce_account_contact_role.md

-# Table: salesforce_account
+# Table: salesforce_account_contact_role

-Represents an individual account, which is an organization or person involved with business (such as customers, competitors, and partners).
+Represents the role that a Contact plays on an Account.

 ## Examples